Blendify/blender-manual/trunk/blender_docs/manual/render/workbench/lighting.rst

    Do not calculate any lighting.
 The base color of the scene will be rendered.

 Studio
    Use studio lights to light the objects.
-The studio lights can be configured in the preferences.
+   The studio lights can be :ref:`configured in the preferences <prefs-lights-studio>`.
    Studio lights can follow the camera or be fixed.
 When fixed the angle of the lights can be adjusted.

+.. _render-workbench-matcap:

 MatCap
    Use a material capture to light the objects in the scene.

-   Custom MatCaps can be loaded in the preferences.
+   Custom MatCaps can be :ref:`loaded in the preferences <prefs-lights-matcaps>`.

    Note, the MatCaps can be flipped horizontally.